PradhanRickey/raspberryPi_Log/README.txt

 Lesson 1 – Setting up and programming the Arduino
 Date: Nov 10, 2025

+Notes:
 -  Plugged in the Arduino to my Mac for the first time!
--  Downloaded the Arduino IDE
+-  Arduino IDE is used to send commands to the arduino.
 -  Every Arduino program has void setup() and void loop()
--  Wrote first code to turn on and off Orange Led connected to pin 13 with HIGH and LOW parameters
+-  HIGH means on and LOW means off.

 Summary: Arduino is a circuit board that connects to your computer.
 You can write code to make it do different things like blinking leds.
 The basic ino file has a void setup function and a void loop